-The best studio headphones of our list can easily stand in any home recording studio, semi-pro and pro.
-From beginners to professional musicians, a studio quality pair of headphones is the alpha and the omega in any recording studio.
+The best studio headphones of our list can easily stand in any home recording studio.
+From beginners to professional musicians, a studio quality pair is the alpha and the omega for music production.
 Especially if you tend to work on the road, headphones are important to properly listen, mix and master your tracks.

 The difference between DJ and studio headphones and if its necessary to own both

-If you are taking music production seriously then yes, you will have to invest and purchase two different pairs that will get the job done in both ends.
-The only major difference between studio and DJ headphones is the frequency response.
-With the first you want a flat and balanced sound with-which you will be able to hear proper audio.
-While with the second you will have loud bass and extensive mids and highs.
-However there are still some great options that can do pretty good job same well in your studio and your live performances.
+If you are taking music production seriously then yes, you will have to invest and purchase two different pairs that will get the job done on both ends.
+The only major difference between studio and DJ headphones is the frequency response and clarity of the sound.
+With the first, you want a flat and balanced sound with-which you will be able to hear proper audio.
+While with the DJ headphones you will have loud bass and extensive mids and highs.
+Sound isolation is another matter that differs between, studio and DJ headphones.
+However, there are still some great options that can do a pretty good job same well in your studio and your live performances.
 Beyerdynamic DT 1350 is a good example.

-We have also a list with reviews for the 5 best DJ headphones.
+Here you will find our list of reviews for the 5 best DJ headphones.

-With our personal experience, recommendations, reviews, specific characteristics and price tag we picked five of the best studio headphones.
+There are so many choices for the best studio headphone out there.
+Characteristics such us, size, shape, style, comfort level, noise cancellation, removable cables, extra gifts, make it a hard choice for everyone.
+With our personal experience, recommendations, reviews, specific features and the price tag we picked five of the best studio headphones.

 5 BEST HEADPHONES FOR HOME RECORDING STUDIO

 1.AUDIO TECHNICA ATH-M50X

 The title of the best studio headphones could easily go to Audio Technica ATH-M50X.
 I personally use it in my studio and if I had to choose again I would pick this one.
 With a very affordable price tag and features that overcomes headphones with double the price, is an excellent option for every music producer.